melhoos/reactVRCourse/README.md

 Do you see the box? 😜

-No! 😱 And there is a simple explanation to this!
+No! 😱 And there is a simple explanation for this!
 Take a look at the **introduction/IntroBox.vr.js** file.
 Do you see what is missing? 🤔 You cannot see the ```<Box/>``` component inside your view yet because you haven't included the styling yet!
 Make sense? 😜

 Since a ```<Box/>``` is not exactly the same as a ```<Text/>``` component, the props will, therefore, be a little different from the Text pros.